 "When they send us their questions in advance, they'll certainly get better answers," Chrétien said, in French.

-Even Sandra Manning, wife of Reform leader Preston Manning, thought he could stand to be more forceful.
+Sandra Manning, wife of Reform leader Preston Manning, thought he could stand to be more forceful in the House.

 "I guess I'd like to see him just a little more aggressive," she told an interviewer.

 Preston Manning agreed his wife was the "feisty" one in the family, but it just wasn't his style.

 "I can't manufacture false emotion," he said in a parliamentary scrum.

 Needs more strategy

 MP Stephen Harper said Reform had yet to finesse its approach.

 "The party ... has been successful at getting a new style," he said.
 "But it's not been successful at being really strategic with that style."